Civilians under NATO bombing – Bani Walid eyewitness to RT

 Civilians fleeing Bani Walid and Sirte say the two Libyan cities fighting off the revolutionary forces are turning into a trap.
 The eyewitnesses told of no food, no medical aid – and no care for civilians.

+Author and journalist Afshin Rattansi told RT that the current picture in Libya is disturbing, as the talk there is not about the future of the country and its people, but about oil.
 “I think some people already have their eyes on the bigger prize,” he said.
 “Of course, Libya’s oil – and certainly Jalil and Jibril, these two people on the Transitional Council are already saying that they intend to move on, both of them big advocates for privatization – that really is what it seems to be about.
 What is important here is the oil, and where the oil contracts go.”